 - never idle a vehicle or run gas-powered equipment (for example, mower, snow blower, trimmer, generator) in your attached garage, even with the overhead door open;

-- never use portable fuel-burning equipment (for example, generator, patio heater, barbecue, etc.) inside your home or garage.
+- never use portable fuel-burning equipment such as a generator, patio heater, barbecue, or camp stove, inside your home or garage.